This topic explains all features available in the deployment details page.

 - deployment health: status and events occurred during the deployment process

 From the dashboard, you can also:

-Unknown: when PDS is unable to compute the pods state
+- Unknown: PDS is unable to determine the deployment health status currently.

 View node(s) status